Comments (15)

 I'm ok with @rgaudin proposition, so since the decision is on us, we will implement it:

-in requested_tasks and tasks - expose the
+• store original_schedule_name in requested_tasks and tasks

-which will remain empty in youzimit.
-This way, we'd expose a truthful situation: there is no schedule_name (because there is no schedule) but there is an original one. - adapt UI to a missing schedule_name and use the original one.
+• expose the original_schedule_name to the API along the schedule_name which will remain empty in youzimit.
+This way, we'd expose a truthful situation: there is no schedule_name (because there is no schedule) but there is an original one.

 from zimfarm.